 Air pollution isn’t all caused by vehicles.
-It may also stem from industry, buildings or other forms of transport.
+It may also stem from other forms of transport, industry or buildings.

-By targeting specific areas, Clean Air Zones can improve the air quality for everyone.
+By targeting specific areas, a Clean Air Zones can improve the air quality for everyone.
 Access to the most-polluting vehicles is restricted, which can involve charging drivers.
-They’ve been shown to effectively reduce both emissions and the negative health effects on people in some European cities.
+CAZs have been shown to effectively reduce both emissions and the negative health effects on people in some European cities.
 Even the UK government’s own theoretical modelling suggests they’re a good thing.
-Unfortunately not enough has been done to put such theory into practice.
+Unfortunately not enough has been done to put such theory into practice here.

 We’ve tried to answer many of the challenges that Clean Air Zones pose in our Frequently asked questions briefing.